apache/doris-website/docs/admin-manual/data-admin/backup-restore/overview.md

 ## Key Features

 1. **Backup Data**:
    Doris allows you to back up data from a table, partition, or an entire database by creating snapshots.
-The data is backed up in file format and stored on remote storage systems like HDFS, S3, or other compatible systems via the broker process.
+The data is backed up in file format and stored on remote storage systems like HDFS, S3, or other compatible systems.

 2. **Restore Data**:
    You can restore the backup data from a remote repository to any Doris cluster.
 This includes full database restores, full table restores, and partition-level restores, allowing for flexibility in recovering data.